-- 16.4 Alcohol consumption in the UK has increased over the past decade, as have deaths and diseases related to alcohol.
-Many of those affected by alcohol are unaware of how it is harming their health until the disease process is well established. - 16.5 Reducing the availability of alcohol is identified by the World Health Organisation (WHO) as one of the 'best buys' for preventing alcohol related harm. - 16.6 The use of the licensing process to regulate the number and location of outlets selling alcohol is, therefore, a key element of prevention. - 16.7 Within Rhondda Cynon Taf, where approximately 17% of our geographical area is ranked within the 10% most deprived areas in Wales and across the Borough there are marked differences in the health of different parts of our population (Welsh Government, 2015). - 16.8 A significant gap has been identified in how long individuals are expected to live their lives in good health when comparing our most and least deprived areas.
-Men living in the most deprived areas of RCT suffer ill health for around 15.1 years longer than those living in the least deprived areas; and women 13.3 years.
-A contributing lifestyle factor will be alcohol. - 16.8.1 Recent data identifies Rhondda Cynon Taf to have the second highest alcohol attributable and alcohol specific mortality rates in Wales, when compared with other local authority locations (Public Health Wales Observatory, 2019). - 16.10 The Health Behaviour in School-aged Children Survey and School Health Research Network Student Health and Wellbeing Survey in 2017/18 reported that 9% of children aged 11-16 in Cwm Taf report drinking alcohol at least once per week.
-56% of children report having more than one drink when they drink alcohol, this is the highest figure of all health board locations in Wales.
-Approximately 10% of children in Cwm Taf reported 'being drunk' in the previous 30 days. - 16.11 In Cwm Taf, alcohol specific hospital admissions in the under 18 year olds are the highest across all the Welsh Health Boards (PHW Observatory, 2014). - 16.12 The use of effective licensing is a key component of the prevention alcohol related harm.
+- 16.6 Reducing the availability of alcohol has been identified by the World Health Organisation (WHO) as one of the 'best buys' for preventing alcohol related harm. - 16.7 The use of the licensing process to regulate the number and location of outlets selling alcohol is, therefore, a key element of prevention. - 16.8 Within Rhondda Cynon Taf, where approximately 17% of our geographical area is ranked within the 10% most deprived areas in Wales and across the Borough, there are marked differences in the health of different parts of our population (Welsh Government, 2015). - 16.9 A significant gap has been identified in how long individuals are expected to live their lives in good health when comparing our most and least deprived areas.
+Men living in the most deprived areas of RCT suffer ill health for around 15.1 years longer than those living in the least deprived areas, and women 13.3 years.
+A contributing lifestyle factor will be alcohol. - 16.10 Recent data identifies Rhondda Cynon Taf to have the second highest alcohol attributable and alcohol specific mortality rates in Wales, when compared with other local authority locations (Public Health Wales Observatory, 2019). - 16.11 The Health Behaviour in School-aged Children Survey and School Health Research Network Student Health and Wellbeing Survey in 2017/18 reported that 9% of children aged 11-16 in Cwm Taf report drinking alcohol at least once per week.
+56% of children report having more than one drink when they drink alcohol; this is the highest figure of all health board locations in Wales.
+Approximately 10% of children in Cwm Taf reported 'being drunk' in the previous 30 days. - 16.12 In Cwm Taf, alcohol specific hospital admissions in the under 18 year olds are the highest across all the Welsh Health Boards (PHW Observatory, 2014). - 16.13 The use of effective licensing is a key component of the prevention alcohol related harm.
 The regulation of outlets selling alcohol including consideration of the location of premises, opening hours, pricing and enforcement of age restrictions can help achieve this.